Tree Burial Pods: A Comprehensive Guide

 Even with death, people can still have a negative impact on the environment - if you’re buried you could be using up wood and metal resources (with a casket and vault) and be filled with embalming fluid that can eventually leak into the ground.
 Every year in the U.S., cemeteries bury approximately 100,000 tons of steel, 30 million board feet of hardwoods, and 1.6 million tons of concrete, along with over 5.3 million gallons of formaldehyde (a major ingredient in embalming fluid).
 And, if you’re cremated, the cremation could be performed at a facility that emits a ton of emissions into the air.
 Good news that with modern crematories and exhaust filtration, the cremation process emits very little into the atmosphere (even less than a typical morning commute!).
 And, many people today are choosing cremation – over 60%, up from just 25% in 1999!
-This is being driven by many things including a much lower cost of cremation (vs. burial), families who are much less traditional than in the past, and new and interesting memorial options such as tree burial pods.
+This is being driven by many things including a much lower cost of cremation (vs. burial), families who are much less traditional than in the past, and new and interesting memorial ideas and options such as tree burial pods.

 What are tree burial pods?